kragen/derctuo/markdown/oscillating-flexion.md

-frequency was convenient; your phase-to-phase voltage would be limited by the breakdown voltage of 40 μm of Kynar, while your RMS current would be limited by the resistance per meter and heat dissipation per meter of the cable at Kynar's maximum service temperature of 149°.
+frequency was convenient; your phase-to-phase voltage would be limited by the breakdown voltage of 40 μm of Kynar, while your RMS current would be limited by the resistance per meter and heat dissipation per meter of the cable at Kynar’s maximum service temperature of 149°.
 You can decrease the radius of the conductor and increase the thickness of the Kynar by an equal amount, thus increasing the voltage linearly but